helenclx/100-days-of-code/r1-log.md

 **Thoughts:** freeCodeCamp’s decimal to binary converter allowed me to refresh my knowledge about binary numbers and helped me improve my unit converter solo project for Scrimba.

 **Link to work:** [Unit Converter](https://helenclx.github.io/Scrimba-Frontend-Solo-Projects/m3-unit-converter/)

+---

+### Day 21: 23 January 2024.
+Tuesday

+**Today's Progress:**
+- Continued freeCodeCamp’s Learn Recursion by Building a Decimal to Binary Converter.
+Did Steps 21 to 73.
+- Created [my first pull request](https://github.com/freeCodeCamp/freeCodeCamp/pull/53332) on the GitHub repository of freeCodeCamp’s codebase and curriculum to fix the Step 23 description of the above project course.

+**Thoughts:** I got to practice using recursive functions, including the practice of writing base case before the recursion, and learned more about contributing to open-source repository by reading and following contribution guidelines.